@thesurfridermalibu by Jamie Neasham

 What to pack: Solgaard -

-Solgaard is a luggage and accessory brand independently and through partnerships working to reduce plastic waste on our planet.
+Solgaard is a luggage and accessory brand.
+They strive to cut down plastic waste on Earth, working independently and with partners.
 For every product sold, they clean up 6 lbs of ocean-bound plastic from coastal communities!

 Solgaard use recycled, ocean-bound PET to make as much of their products as possible.
 The fabric made from ocean-bound plastic is called Shore-Tex®.
 The Durable Plastic is called Shore-Plast®.
-They prevent plastic from entering the ocean via beach, mangrove, and riverway ocean-bound plastic waste collections.
+They stop plastic from reaching the ocean.
+They collect ocean-bound plastic waste from beaches, mangroves, and rivers.
 This collection is done via their network of third party global collection partners.

 Read more about their impact, here.